 - Installation of Hot Dip Galvanized Security fence and gates.

-- Installation of new culverts, construction of landside buildings which included an H65 High Post House for NAC staff, Tractor Shed, new NAC Site Office, and the airport access road.
+- Installation of new culverts, and construction of landside buildings which included an H65 High Post House for NAC staff, a Tractor Shed, a new NAC Site Office, and the airport access road.

 Tokua Airport Security Fencing Installation Project and Associated Works